pfeeyatko/coinspot-cli/README.md

 ### Quick Start

-1. Install dependencies `npm install`
+1. Install dependencies with `npm install`
 2. Add your CoinSpot API key and secret to the .env file
-3. Compile TypeScript by running `tsc` from the root directory
+3. Compile TypeScript by running `npx tsc` from the project's root
-4. From inside the `dist` directory run `node index.js`
+4. Start the CLI from inside the `dist` directory with command `node index.js`

 ### Features